Backend Engineer vs Backend Developer: What’s the Difference?

 Comprehensively, a backend developer’s prerequisite skills and qualifications include the following:

-- Ability to draft clean and maintainable code with readability/documentation in mind
+- Ability to draft a clean and maintainable code with readability/documentation in mind

 - Experience constructing front-end applications with ES2015+, jQuery, HTML5, NodeJS, and CSS3